-Smith River Alliance (SRA), Western Rivers Conservancy (WRC) and California Trout lead an effort to acquire and conserve the watershed of Goose Creek, the principal tributary to the South Fork Smith River.
+Smith River Alliance (SRA) and partners lead an effort to conserve the watershed of Goose Creek, the principal tributary to the South Fork Smith River.
 Purchase of these lands is vital to long-term protection of the Smith River ecosystem.

-In 2003, the landowner agreed to sell this 9,400-acre property to WRC for inclusion in the Smith River National Recreation Area.
+A 9,500-acre tract was added to the Smith River National Recreation Area (SRNRA) in 2008.
 The SRNRA protects 450 square miles of watershed land managed by the Six Rivers National Forest and private landowners.
 Goose Creek drains 7% of the Smith basin.
-(To view a map of the Smith River Watershed highlighting the Goose Creek area, click the small map image on the right.)

 The Goose Creek watershed is densely forested, primarily with Douglas fir but also with white fir, western white pine, jeffrey pine, lodgepole pine, and ponderosa pine increasing at the higher elevations.
 Redwood is at its inland limit here with occasional specimens occurring along upper reaches of Goose Creek.
 Rattlesnake Mountain ridge, which is the western extent of Goose Creek, supports extensive stands of pine and chaparral.
 Seeps and springs supporting Darlingtonia Californica and other fern-associated species are found with frequency along the western slopes above Goose Creek from the mouth south to Red Mountain.
 Immediately adjacent to Goose Creek is a lush streamside corridor, which includes riparian species such as red alder, big leaf maple, Port Orford cedar, Pacific yew, and California bay.